pupilfirst/wd201-scripts/html-forms/milestone/RADME.md

 * Ensure CSRF attacks are prevented.
 * Push the code to GitHub.
 * Ensure the application is similar to that of the design provided.
 * Deploy to Heroku and ensure it works well there.
-We will be using the live Heroku application to test your submission.
+We will be using the live Heroku application URL, to test your submission.